stackitcloud/stackit-cli/docs/stackit_beta_kms_key_restore.md

 ```
   Restore a KMS key "MY_KEY_ID" inside the key ring "MY_KEYRING_ID" that was scheduled for deletion.
-  $ stackit beta kms keyring restore "MY_KEY_ID" --keyring-id "MY_KEYRING_ID"
+  $ stackit beta kms key restore "MY_KEY_ID" --keyring-id "MY_KEYRING_ID"
 ```

 ### Options

 ```
   -h, --help                Help for "stackit beta kms key restore"
-      --keyring-id string   ID of the KMS Key Ring where the Key is stored
+      --keyring-id string   ID of the KMS key ring where the key is stored
 ```

 ### Options inherited from parent commands